explosion-mental/scripts/cron/README.md

 In case this doesn't works, what I use is `printenv`.
-You can narrow down the list but esdo
+You can narrow down the list but essentially do:
 ```
 printenv | xclip -sel c
 ```